leireriel/confetti-app-draft/README.md

 * [eslint](https://www.npmjs.com/package/eslint)
 * [node-sass](https://www.npmjs.com/package/node-sass)

-## 🤝 Collaboration
+## 🤝 Partnership

-The backend of this app is being provided by my partner [Marrarichy](https://github.com/scatt89).
+The backend of this app is being provided by my partner [Marrarichy Da Silva](https://github.com/scatt89).
 We have planned together the API contract and the features of the app.

 ## 💪 Challenges